 How Do I Start Training A New Dog?

-When I undertake the training of a puppy or new adult dog there are only 2 exercises that I strive to teach this dog when I first start obedience training.
+When I start training a puppy or new adult dog there are only 2 exercises that I teach this dog.

 1. I want the dog to look at me when I call its name (name attention focus)